he-dev/SmartConfig/README.md

 SmartConfig is a configuration framework that makes writing configurations very easy.

-NuGet: `Install-Package SmartConfig -Pre`
+The core package on NuGet: `Install-Package SmartConfig` contains:
-and `Install-Package SmartConfig.DataStores.SQLite -Pre`
+- AppSettingsStore
+- ConnectionStringsStore
+- SqlServerStore
+- RegistryStore

+You can get the `SQLiteStore` extension with `Install-Package SmartConfig.DataStores.SQLite`

 ## Quick Start